Florida Supreme Court orders redrawing of some U.S. congressional districts

 A circuit court judge ruled last year that the legislature’s 2012 maps “made a mockery” of anti-gerrymandering provisions in the state’s constitution.

-“The court has made it abundantly clear that partisan gerrymandering will not be tolerated,” said David King, a lawyer representing a group of plaintiffs led by the League of Women Voters of Florida and Common Cause.
+“The court has made it abundantly clear that partisan gerrymandering will not be tolerated,” said attorney David King, representing a group of plaintiffs led by the League of Women Voters of Florida and Common Cause.

-The state’s high court urged the maps to be redrawn quickly.
-It was not immediately clear whether that would require the legislature to meet in special session.
+The state’s high court urged the maps to be redrawn on an expedited basis.
+It was not immediately clear whether that would require the state legislature to meet in special session.

+Reporting by Bill Cotterell and Letitia Stein; Editing by Bill Trott and Mohammad Zargham